Tom Armstrong (rugby league): Career

-2010

 It took Armstrong 13 rounds to break back into the first-team.
 At the Magic Weekend, held at Murrayfield, he scored a try from left centre in a 54-0 win over Hull Kingston Rovers, in his first game of the season.

-2011

 Armstrong was dual registered with Leigh for 2011's Super League XVI.
 Armstrong scored the winning try in Leigh's 20-16 win over Halifax in the 2011 Northern Rail Cup Final.

-2012

 Armstrong was released from his contract with St. Helens and has decided to join Swinton ahead of the 2012 season.

+Armstrong was forced to retire from the professional game in 2018 due to osteoarthritis.
+In 2024, he joined Fylde RFC as a player-coach.